ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-When you import a CAD Model and specify Part Creation Type as Assembly, PyPrime creates a part per assembly where the part name is inherited from the CAD Assembly name.
+When you import a CAD Model and specify Part Creation Type as Assembly, PyPrime creates a part per CAD Assembly where the part name is inherited from the CAD Assembly name.
 The number of zones within each part is identical to the number of bodies within the CAD Assembly.
 Assembly is the default Part Creation Type.
 The structure of imported CAD Model in Pyprime looks as below: